brainvisa/casa-distro/doc/source/developer.rst

 .. highlight:: bash

-* The :doc:`quickstart` section explains how to install casa-distro and a released, compiled, version of BrainVISA.
+* The :bv:`BrainVisa download / install section <download.html>` explains how to install a released, compiled, version of BrainVISA.
 This is what a "regular user" needs.

 * Alternatively it is possible to install Casa-Distro from its sources on GitHub.
 To get the lastest realease you can simply download it from https://github.com/brainvisa/casa-distro, using  the ``git`` command::